AngularianUK/parknow-pig-latin/README.md

 ## Demo

-You can run the demo of this code here on [Github Pages]: (<https://AngularianUK.github.io/parknow-pig-latin)>
+You can run the demo of this code here on [Github Pages](https://AngularianUK.github.io/parknow-pig-latin)

 In truth, Angular is overkill for a small converter like this, but as a requirement for a programming interview this code implements the converter, demonstrating the following features of Angular: